ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### FETCH Handler {#pubkey-fetch}

-The FETCH handler receives identifiers of group members for the group identified by "gid" and returns the public keys of such group members.
+The FETCH handler receives identifiers of group members for the group identified by "GID" and returns the public keys of such group members.

 The handler expects a request with payload formatted as a CBOR map.
 The payload of this request is a CBOR Map that MUST contain the following fields:

 * 'get_pub_keys', whose value is a non-empty CBOR array.
-Each element of the array is the identifier of a group member for the group identified by "gid".
+Each element of the array is the identifier of a group member for the group identified by "GID".
 The specific format of public keys as well as identifiers of group members MUST be specified by the application profile (OPT1, REQ9).

 The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.